4ms/metamodule-plugin-sdk/README.md

 ## Basic Example for Converting a Rack Plugin

-1. Install this repo and create a new project folder:
+1. Install this repo and create a new project folder (not in the same dir as this repo):

 ```bash
 git clone https://github.com/4ms/metamodule-plugin-sdk --recursive